KaySackey/Nemo/README.rst

 - loader, MakoExceptionWrapper, and conf are no longer exposed through the top-level module (nemo) However, render_to_response and render_to_string are still exposed if needed for now, but don't rely on this behavior.
 Start using nemo.app.shortcuts to import them.

+Right now, *no code* needs to be changed on your part, but to future-proof your design please use 'nemo.app' in your Django app settings, instead of 'nemo' as was previously required.
+Also, import render_to_* from nemo.app.shortcuts or nemo.app

 0.8

 - Released January 6th, 2011

 Reference